 Community manager for @DBolical the fine sites of (ModDB, IndieDB & SlideDB.)
 Your welcome to contact me about any issues or simply just drop in for a beer.

-This guide is designed to go side by side with the above how-to's to answer common questions, this article along with a FAQ page will make up a full suit of simple tutorials designed to drive maximum use of our sites features for the promotion and publication of your hard work.
+This guide is designed to drive maximum use of our sites features for the promotion and publication of your hard work.